-😂 Run Configurations × Create, manage, and run conf figurations Image: Second state Image: Second state Ima Name: HelloWorld Main onfiguration A JRE Source Common Launch Group (Depreca MicroEJ Application HelloWorld Main MicroEJ Tool Deploy V Libraries BasicImmutablesNLS EDC V Runtime Memory Deploy the MicroEJ platform header files (.h) at a location known by the 3rd-party BSP projec Define an output folder where to deploy the MicroEJ platform header files (.h).
-An empty value means no deployment (files are available in the MicroEJ application output folde Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project.
+😂 Run Configurations × Create, manage, and run cont figurations Image: Second system Image: Second system Image: Second system Im Name: HelloWorld Main onfiguration A JRE 5 Source Common Launch Group (Depreca MicroEJ Application HelloWorld Main MicroEJ Tool Deploy ✓ Deploy the MicroEJ platform header files (,h) at a location known by the 3rd-party BasicImmutablesNLS EDC ✓ Deploy the MicroEJ platform header files (,h) at a location known by the 3rd-party ✓ Runtime Memory ✓ Deploy the MicroEJ platform header files (,h) at a location known by the 3rd-party Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project.
 Define an output folder where is located the MicroEJ build script (build.bat) to execute.
 An empty value means no execution. < >> Define an output folder where is located the 3rd-party BSP project.
 This option is required when at least one deployment option is checked and the 3rd-party BSP provention is checked and the 3rd-party BSP proventis checked and the 3rd-party Filter matched 6 of 14 items Run Close